 If your circuit breakers trip often or you see flickering lights, take it seriously.
 These are symptoms of electrical issues that could lead to electrical fires.

-Old panels, exposed wiring, or overloaded circuits aren’t just annoyances, they’re fire hazards.
+Old panels, exposed wiring, or overloaded circuits aren’t just annoyances; they’re fire hazards.
 Improper electrical wiring can threaten indoor air quality and safety.

 Electrical repair is one of those repairs you should never DIY.
 A certified electrician helps reduce the risk of injury and code violations.